2018ik/2018ik.github.io/_wiki/tripartite.markdown

 ![diagram of spirit](../img/WL64-03-20EconomyGod06_1_chart.png)

+## Three Parts

+The Lord works in someone first by touching them in their heart, so that they may love Him.
+Then, this love allows them to exercise their spirit to receive God.
+Finally, God is able to spread through their being into their soul and body so that they can express God.
+This is the correct order.
+We do not exercise our soul and body to do good things so that God will bless us; we allow God to dispense Himself into us first which will spontaneously issue in the outward expression in our actions after He spreads from our spirit into our whole being.

+### Body

+### Soul

+The soul is a reflecting organ (2 Cor.
+3:18)

+### Spirit

+The spirit is a receiving organ (John 4:24).

+### (Heart)

+The heart, which includes the soul and the conscience places its emphasis on love (Mark 12:30).

 ## Three Lives

 In Romans 7, we have three lives as a regenerated human being - the Divine life in our spirit, the human life in our soul, and the Satanic life in the flesh.